 EXPLAINING THE PROCESS

-Hexafly operates in a 15,000 ft² near zero-waste facility in Navan, County Meath, where the entirety of their manufacturing takes place.
+Hexafly operates in a 15,000 ft² near the zero-waste facility in Navan, County Meath, where the entirety of their manufacturing takes place.

 “The process starts with breeding: There is a dedicated breeding room in the facility where the adult flies are mating in a temperature-controlled environment,” explained Hunt.